iz2k/flip-clock/rpi_sw/README.md

 @reboot              /usr/bin/pigpiod -t 0
 ````

+Note that it is necessary to use the `-t 0` argument in order to launch the `pigpio` deamon in `PWM` mode instead of the default `PCM` mode.
+Failing to do so will break the audio that is already using the PCM hardware.

 ### mplayer

 In order to play audio files, or in this case to play the audio returned by google translate for TTS purposes, install `mplayer`: